aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 -> **NOTE:** The last scaling configuration can't be set to inactive and deleted alone.

-## Block datadisk
+### `data_disk`

 The datadisk mapping supports the following:

 * `size` - (Optional) Size of data disk, in GB.
 The value ranges [5,2000] for a cloud disk, [5,1024] for an ephemeral disk, [5,800] for an ephemeral_ssd disk, [20,32768] for cloud_efficiency, cloud_ssd, cloud_essd disk.
-* `device` - (Optional, Available in 1.92.0+) The mount point of data disk N. Valid values of N: 1 to 16.
+* `device` - (Optional, Deprecated, Available in 1.92.0+) The mount point of data disk N. Valid values of N: 1 to 16.
 If this parameter is not specified, the system automatically allocates a mount point to created ECS instances.
 The name of the mount point ranges from /dev/xvdb to /dev/xvdz in alphabetical order.
 * `category` - (Optional) Category of data disk.
 The parameter value options are `ephemeral_ssd`, `cloud_efficiency`, `cloud_ssd` and `cloud`.
 * `snapshot_id` - (Optional) Snapshot used for creating the data disk.
 If this parameter is specified, the size parameter is neglected, and the size of the created disk is the size of the snapshot.
 * `delete_with_instance` - (Optional) Whether to delete data disks attached on ecs when release ecs instance.
 Optional value: `true` or `false`, default to `true`.